Intercropping | 10 Types, Advantages and Disadvantages

 • Possibility of problems in carrying out intercultural operations.

-• There might arise competition among the component crops.
+• There might be competition among the component crops.

 References: